MeghaKatigar/M2_EmbSys/Project/Readme.md

-# LPG Gas Leakage Monitoring SySystem
+# LPG Gas Leakage Monitoring System
+A system
 # Table of Contents
 # Abstract
 The significance of a fire alarm system in maintaining and monitoring the safety of all types of surroundings and circumstances is critical.
 However, many existing fire alarm systems are well-known for their utility, yet they can be produced at a high cost.
 As a result, it is out of reach for low-income individuals.
 The major goal of this project is to create a low-cost fire control system.
 The detecting system, monitoring system, and appliance system are the three primary systems in the project.
 The detecting system functions as both a fire and a smoke detector.